 - establish a permanent body called a Standing Advisory Council for Religious Education (SACRE).
-LAs must ensure there are representatives to each of four committees, representing respectively: - Group A: Christian denominations and such other religions, religious - denominations and world views as, in the authority's opinion, will appropriately reflect the - principal religious traditions ad world views in the area and the religions taught in the current RE syllabus - Group B: The Church of England - Group C: Teacher Associations - Group D: The LA - establish an occasional body called an Agreed Syllabus Conference (ASC) to review the Agreed Syllabus for RE adopted by the LA.
-This may have common membership with the SACRE but is a separate entity and must therefore, be separately convened - fund and support a SACRE and an ASC in line with its statutory duty to constitute or convene each of these bodies and to enable them to carry out their statutory duties effectively - institute a review of its Locally Agreed Syllabus within five years of the last review, and subsequently every five years after the completion of each further review - invite and facilitate members of the committees represented on the ASC - ensure that the composition of Group A on a SACRE and Committee A on an ASC is broadly representative of the proportionate strengths of the denominations and religions in the area.
-The statutory provisions recognise that there will be occasions when the interest of efficiency overrides the requirements for directly proportionate representation - take all reasonable steps when appointing a person to be a member of a group on a SACRE or a committee of an ASC to represent any religion, denomination or association, to ensure the person appointed is representative of the religion, denomination or associations in question or that they support the main beliefs of that religion / world view.
+LAs must appoint representatives to each of four committees, representing respectively: - Group A: Christian denominations and such other religions and religious denominations as, in the authority's opinion, will appropriately reflect the principal religious traditions in the area and the religions taught in the current RE syllabus - Group B: the Church of England - Group C: teacher associations - Group D: the LA - establish an occasional body called an Agreed Syllabus Conference (ASC) to review the Agreed Syllabus for RE adopted by the LA.
+This may have common membership with the SACRE but is a separate entity and must therefore be separately convened - fund and support a SACRE and an ASC in line with its statutory duty to constitute or convene each of these bodies and to enable them to carry out their statutory duties effectively - institute a review of its Locally Agreed Syllabus within five years of the last review, and subsequently every five years after the completion of each further review - appoint members of the committees represented on the ASC

+- ensure that the composition of Group A on a SACRE and Committee A on an ASC is broadly representative of the proportionate strengths of the denominations and religions in the area.
+The statutory provisions recognise that there will be occasions when the interest of efficiency overrides the requirements for directly proportionate representation - take all reasonable steps when appointing a person to be a member of a group on a SACRE or a committee of an ASC to represent any religion, denomination or association, to ensure the person appointed is representative of the religion, denomination or associations in question or that they support the main beliefs of that religion